 - Turn off your plugins and themes one by one to determine which one is causing the error.

 - Switch to the default theme.
 Themes don’t cause 504 errors per se, but faulty implementation and code can contribute to them.
-Default themes are stable, reliable and the safest choice.
+Default themes are stable, reliable and safe.

 As a preventive measure, remember to update your plugins and themes regularly.
 That alone prevents most security issues.